lucia-auth/lucia/documentation/content/main/start-here/username-password.sveltekit.md

 ### Get current user

 Since the current session and user is only exposed in the server, we have to explicitly pass it on to the client with a server load function.
-We can get both the session and user in a single database call with [`locals.auth.validateUser()`](/reference/lucia-auth/authrequest#validateuser) instead of `locals.auth.validate()`.
-Similar to `validate()`, calling `validateUser()` multiple times will only result in a single database call.

-Let's also redirect unauthenticated users like we did for the sign up page.
+Let's also redirect unauthenticated users to the login page.

 ```ts
 // routes/+page.server.ts